 By placing an order with CineStore, the customer verifies that they are over 18 years of age and are aware of all laws regarding the possession or carrying of the products they are ordering.
 CineStore shall not be held liable for any infraction of laws by the purchaser.

-You also agree to us undertaking age verification or other checks and you agree to us providing details to United Kingdom law enforcement agencies.
+The customer also agrees to us undertaking age verification or other checks and agrees to us providing details to United Kingdom law enforcement agencies if requested.
 We reserve the right to refuse any order at our own discretion.

 Know your Knife Laws

 Knives and Tools are everyday items which have many legitimate reasons for ownership and use.
-Sadly they are sometimes misused by a tiny proportion of people and therefore we have regulations which aim to control the ‘unreasonable’ carrying of blades in a public place.
 Below is a distillation and simplification of the law currently.
 This guide is not intended to replace qualified legal advice and should not be taken as such.

 It’s illegal to:

 - sell a knife to anyone under 18 (in Scotland 16 to 18 year olds are allowed to buy cutlery and kitchen knives).

 - carry a knife in public without good reason, unless it has a folding blade with a cutting edge 3 inches long or less.

 - carry, buy or sell any type of banned knife.

 - use any knife in a threatening way (even a legal knife).